brakid/RobotCarv3/README.md

 ## Objectives:
 ### P0: no obstacles
-* robot car can drive towards a static target
+* robot car can drive towards a static target ✅
-* robot car can follow a moving target
+* robot car can follow a moving target ✅

+Goal achieved using [Mobile Net SSD](https://github.com/chuanqi305/MobileNet-SSD) for person detection, the robot can follow an object, assuming there are not obstacles in the way.

+The robot uses a multi-threaded approach for: image capturing & person detection, sending control commands to the motors for setting the driving direction.

+Using Mobile Net SSD instead of [Yolo v12n](https://docs.ultralytics.com/models/yolo12/) the latency to detect a person dropped from 0.35 sec to 0.095 sec (-73% detection latency) on a [Raspberry Pi 5 - 8GB](https://www.raspberrypi.com/products/raspberry-pi-5/) allowing for ~10 FPS.
 ### P1: obstacles
 * robot car can drive towards a static target *redirecting when bumping into obstacles*
 * robot car can follow a moving target *redirecting when bumping into obstacles*